Merkel mandate won't spur leap forward on Europe

 But the AfD will continue to make noise in the run-up to European Parliament elections in May which are expected to deliver strong gains for eurosceptic parties on the far left and right of the political spectrum around Europe.

-In October, the German Constitutional Court will rule on the legality of European Central Bank President Mario Draghi’s so far unused bond-buying programme, the announcement of which calmed financial markets last year, stabilising the euro.
+In October, the German Constitutional Court will rule on the legality of European Central Bank President Mario Draghi’s so far unused bond-buying program, the announcement of which calmed financial markets last year, stabilizing the euro.

 Should the court continue to limit on closer integration, Merkel may feel compelled to examine changes to Germany’s “Basic Law”, an idea which both the SPD and Schaeuble have supported.
 A ‘grand coalition’ would make such change easier to push through.